garfix/nli-go/doc/remarks.md

+# 2020-11-06

+Changed logging: debug lines are now only calculated when debug is on.
+This is important because log line calculation took up 25% of processing time.

 # 2020-11-05

 Uniformized the directory where all generated files are stored.
 It is now always the `var` directory, except when you specify another directory.
 The `session`, `log` and `sparql-cache` directories are located within `var`.